-This Ram Bhajan is a scene after Lord Ram is given exile by his father making his younger brother Lakshman angry.
+This bhajan is a scene after Lord Ram is given exile by his father making his younger brother Lakshman angry.
 In this bhajan, he is telling Lakshman that he has accepted his father’s command.
 He does not blame Kaikayee for this as all this is driven by destiny and not doing of a person.
 I am not saddened and you should not be either.
-The Bhajan tells us to accept destiny and be not impacted by it.
+The bhajan tells us to accept destiny and be not impacted by it.

 Hear Pt Bhimsen Joshi sing this in Raag Jaunpuri:

 Sree Ramam Charanam Samasta Jagataam – Ram Stuti

 This Ram Stuti simply says the whole world lies at the feet of Lord Rama – it is soaked in Bhakti Rasa.
 Sung by Pt Jasraj.

 Ranjeeti Ram Rau Aaye

 This is one of the few Ram Bhajans that is truly meant for Diwali.
 It celebrates the homecoming of Ram In Ayodhya after he wins the battle.

 Hear the Gundecha brothers sing it in Dhrupad tradition